 Full stack developer onsite, from 04-2018 to 01-2019

-Moved legacy PHP supporting systems and almost 3-years worth of data to our main infrastructure
+Moved legacy PHP supporting systems and almost 3 years' worth of data to our main Python-based infrastructure

-As a team, we built a customer journey that provided both great UX and gathered every possible bit of data that could help our sales, which we feed to our CRM and marketing automation
+We built a mostly React-based customer journey that provided both great UX and gathered every possible bit of data that could help our sales, which we fed to our CRM and marketing automation

 Gremi Media SA publisher of "Rzeczpospolita" and rp.pl, PL